 A question we get asked frequently is why should a core facility or sequencing service company use the PeakTrace Basecaller™ — after all the KB Basecaller™ works well and is effectively free since it comes with the DNA sequencer?

 This is a really good question, because although the PeakTrace Basecaller is very cheap (a few cents per trace at scale), it is still an extra cost and most facilities are always looking for ways to save every cent they can.

 The simple answer is that not only will PeakTrace give your customers longer reads and better traces, it will make you money if used intelligently.

-Here are the top ten reasons everyone doing Sanger DNA sequencing should be using PeakTrace.
+Here are the top ten reasons everyone performing Sanger DNA sequencing should be using PeakTrace.

 1. The improved appearance and longer reads provided by PeakTrace attracts new customer and retain old customers

 Facilities that use PeakTrace have happier customers who send them more samples.
 Given that most of the costs of running a DNA sequencing service are fixed, it only takes a small increase in sequencing volume to make a big difference to your bottom line.
 We have seen time and time again that keeping your customers happy by providing them with the best results possible will bring in additional business.
 It only takes a couple of extra trays a month to more than pay for PeakTrace.